treasure-data/td-android-sdk/README.md

 ### Adding Advertising Id to each event record automatically
 Advertising Id will be added to each event record automatically if you call `enableAutoAppendAdvertisingIdentifier`.
 You must install Google Play Service Ads (Gradle `com.google.android.gms:play-services-ads`) as a dependency for this feature to work.
 User must also not turn on Limit Ad Tracking feature in their device, otherwise, Treasure Data will not attach Advertising Id to the record.
+Due to asynchronous nature of getting Advertising Id, after enableAutoAppendAdvertisingIdentifier method called, it may take some time for Advertising Id to be available to be added to the record.
+However, Treasure Data does cache the Advertising Id in order to add to the next event without having to wait for the fetch Advertising Id task to complete.

 ```
 td.enableAutoAppendAdvertisingIdentifier();